5 things we learned in high school football Week 5: Hopewell kicker ties record with 55-yard boot

 Central Catholic’s Billy Lech made a 54-yarder Friday.

 Hopewell coaches knew the WPIAL record was 55 before the attempt.
 Marcantonio had made a 49-yarder earlier this season.
-So facing a fourth down at the 39, Mottes called for his kicker.
-The hold was about six to eight inches beyond the 45, said Mottes, who hopes to get him a chance someday to break the record.
+So facing a fourth down at the 38, Mottes called for his kicker.
+The hold was only inches beyond the 45-yard line, said Mottes, who hopes to get him a chance someday to break the record.

 Friday’s field goal helped Hopewell win 24-7 over Quaker Valley.
 The team improved to 3-3 overall, 1-2 in the Western Hills Conference.
 Mottes is working to turn around a program that hasn’t had a winning season since 2011.